genserver-social/community-tracker/README.md

 * it's not purposefully unkind: don't make fun of other people's work, go make something yourself.
 * use content tags where appropriate (is this a spoiler?, is it a wall of text? could this be NSFW / traumatic?)

-You will get one warning before an action is taken, moderation actions taken will be open and available to instance members.
+You will get one warning before an action is taken, moderation actions taken will be as transparent as possible.

 ### Guidelines